 Homemade dog treats offer advantages beyond cost savings.
-You know precisely what foods your dog is consuming when you make your treats.
+You know precisely what foods your dog consumes when you make treats.
 In addition to being free of dangerous substances, homemade treats may be an excellent training device, especially when prepared in smaller amounts.

 However, before pulling out your baking pan and mixer, you should consult your veterinarian to ensure your dog is free of any food allergies.
 For owners interested in making dog treats, here are five amazing recipes to make your dog happy.

 Peanut Butter and Banana Biscuits

 Peanut butter is rich in protein and healthy fats, whereas the egg contributes even more protein and healthy fats, iron, folate, riboflavin, selenium, vitamin A, and vitamin B12.